Winston Churchill as a writer

 Winston Churchill, in addition to his careers as a military officer and politician, was a prolific writer under the variant of his full name "Winston S. Churchill".
-After being commissioned into the 4th Queen's Own Hussars in 1895 Churchill gained permission to observe the Cuban War of Independence, and sent war reports to The Daily Graphic.
+After being commissioned into the 4th Queen's Own Hussars in 1895, Churchill gained permission to observe the Cuban War of Independence and sent war reports to The Daily Graphic.
 He continued his war journalism in British India, at the Siege of Malakand, then in the Sudan during the Mahdist War and in southern Africa during the Second Boer War.

-Churchill's fictional output included one novel and a short story, but his main output comprised non-fiction.
+Churchill's fictional output included one novel, a short story, and a work of alternate history; but his main output comprised non-fiction.
 After he was elected as an MP, over 130 of his speeches or parliamentary answers were also published in pamphlets or booklets; many were subsequently published in collected editions.
 Churchill received the Nobel Prize in Literature in 1953 "for his mastery of historical and biographical description as well as for brilliant oratory in defending exalted human values".